bneijt/autotrash/README.md

         ```
     - On ArchLinux, there is an [AUR package available](https://aur.archlinux.org/packages/autotrash/)

+    - On NixOS (or any system with `nix`), there is the `python3Packages.autotrash` package in nixpkgs-unstable

 Finally you could try using `pip` directly if `pipx` is not available.

 Configuration